MateoTomaszeuski/Spring2025-FinalProject/notion/cloud_mobile/userInterviews/round3/mateo.md

  - ability to log in and out

 ## Negative Feedback
- - If you receive multiple emails, the html of the newerones gets minimized
+ - If you receive multiple emails, the html of the newer ones gets minimized
  - when marking as complete, going to dashboard and going back in the complition is lost

 ## Feature Suggestions